Last weekend I came face to face with a dirty little secret of the fracking boom — the deep divisions it creates between locals and out-of-towners.

 Here’s how the fracking boom scenario plays out:

-Big energy moves into an area and pays local residents for mineral rights to their properties.
-The energy companies usually promise that the fracking boom will also mean jobs for opportunity-deprived local residents.
+PHASE 1: Big energy moves into an area and pays local residents for the mineral rights to their properties.
+The energy companies usually promise the fracking boom will also mean jobs for opportunity-deprived local residents.

-As activity heats up, the energy companies may hire some local workers to help meet production quotas.
-But many of the jobs are filled by industry professionals — out-of-town energy workers who come into town for a limited time and relocate when the energy companies move on to the next gas or oil field.
+PHASE 2: As activity heats up, the energy companies may hire some local workers to help meet production quotas.
+But many of the jobs are filled by industry professionals — out-of-town energy workers who come to town for a limited time and relocate when the energy companies move on to the next gas or oil field.

 You can see why locals and out-of-towners find themselves at odds with each other in fracking boom towns.
 A combination of competing interests and limited resources makes conflict inevitable.